Why are references needed?

-Referencing is a system or tool that allows you to do this.
+Referencing is a system that allows you to do this.
 It is important to get referencing right - if you make a mess of it or don't bother you will lose marks and might be accused of plagiarism.

 Lots of different ways of referencing have developed.
 This can be confusing but we aim to simplify where possible.
 The main purpose of any referencing system is to:

-- Place a marker in the text which shows that you are quoting from or referring to someone else’s published work.
+- Mark in the text which shows that you are quoting from or referring to someone else’s published work.
 The marker may be either:

 - Surname and year in brackets – for instance in Harvard you may see something like (Smith 2010: 45) after a quotation.

 - A small superscript number.
 This will be linked to either a footnote (at the bottom of the page) or a note at the end.

-- Provide a link between the markers in the text and an alphabetical list of references at the end of your work.
+- Connect that mark in the text to a list of references at the end of your work (sometimes called a bibliography)

 The most used styles on campus are MHRA (which uses the superscript numbers method) and Harvard (which uses brackets).
 Harvard is a collection of styles and there are many variations in use at different institutions.
 Make sure you follow the guidelines approved by your course.